 Ultra-compact, lightweight, and hardy, Olympus’s range of mirrorless cameras are some of the best on the market for bloggers.
 After three years of traveling with the OM-D E-M10 Mark II, I would never consider changing to another brand.

-This model has 5-axis stabilization, making it easy to capture crystal clear shots with beautiful bokeh.
+This model has 5-axis stabilization, making it easy to capture crystal clear shots with beautiful bokeh and is a great option for travel bloggers.
 The flip-out screen is great for filming or for capturing awkward angles (I’ve often had to poke my camera through a fence and use the screen to activate the shutter – it works perfectly!), while the built-in WIFI is handy for editing and sharing photos on the go.

 The compact camera body is discreet and terrific for those times when you don’t want to intrude, such as for street photography.
 When I lived in Phnom Penh, Cambodia, I relied on this camera for taking photos inside dimly-light markets and outside temples.

 Olympus uses the Micro Four Thirds system, giving you plenty of choices when it comes to lenses (it fits both Olympus and Panasonic).
 I travel with three Olympus lenses: A versatile 9-18mm zoom lens, and two lightweight prime lenses.

 Ninety-nine percent of the time I shoot with the 25mm f/1.8, which is ideal for photographing architecture, city scenes, and landscapes.
 I also have the 45mm f/1.8, which is perfect for portraits and capturing details in nature.

 Check current prices for the Olympus OM-D E-M10 Mark II on Amazon.